Amish Quilts in Pennsylvania | Shop and Stay in LancasterMarch 29, 2021

 Enjoy a relaxing stay in one of our rooms or suites, enjoy the best complimentary breakfast in the area, and then head out for a day of quilt shopping (or plan a “quilt retreat” and stay in our quiet, adults-only hotel).

 The Quilt Shop at Miller’s, 2811 Lincoln Hwy East, Ronks, is one of Pennsylvania’s most popular spots for quilt shopping, with 3,500 square feet of display room showcasing hundreds of handmade Amish quilts.
-Less than a 10-mile drive from our boutique hotel, guests can visit this Lancaster County shop, which is operating under regular business hours (Important Message Concerning COVID-19), and take advantage of our special offer to save on a quilt purchase.
+Less than a 10-mile drive from our boutique hotel, guests can visit this Lancaster County shop, which is operating under regular business hours, and take advantage of our special offer to save on a quilt purchase.

 In addition to what the Quilt Shop at Miller’s offers, numerous auction houses often include Amish quilts in their online catalog listings and annual mud sales are a great place to buy bedspreads and other quilted items.